belinazzi/HttpContextExtensions/README.md

 The endpoint will return 403 Forbidden when the IP does not match the rule.
 Never use Whitelist and Blacklist on the same scope.
 SetRedirectUrl is optional.
+Only IPV4 without mask is supported at this time.

 ##### Ips Configuration